 ♣ BSO Meetings: Staff to provide meeting information (date, time, agenda and participants) of any future meetings with Broward Sherriff's Office.
 Assigned to City Manager.

 This item is Complete.
-Presently, there are no future meetings scheduled with the Broward's Sheriff's Office (BSO).
-The City Manager in conjunction with the City Attorney's office is preparing a list of all items that need to be discussed regarding the possible transition to the BSO.
+Presently, there are no future meetings scheduled with the Broward's Sheriff's Office.
 Staff will update the City Commission as appropriate.